Wall Park Avenue, Seven Hills

 Key features

-The key features of the project include:
+The key features of the new amended improvements include:

 Next steps